-- Podpoint: Podpoint, a leading network of Electric Vehicle charge points (and home chargers), raised £1.46million from 383 investors in December 2014 at a pre-money valuation of £16.2M.
-Podpoint was acquired in £110 million by EDF in 2020 – a ~7x return for investors of the Seedrs round.
+- Podpoint: Podpoint, a leading network of Electric Vehicle charge points (and home chargers), raised £1.46 million from 383 investors in December 2014 at a pre-money valuation of £16.2M.
+Podpoint was acquired for £110 million by EDF in 2020 – a ~7x return for investors of the Seedrs round.

 Seedrs is a completely safe and legit way to invest money in businesses.

 Regulated by the Financial Conduct Authority (FCA) in the UK, Seedrs is obligated to keep the clients’ assets separate (i.e. the shares) to their own.

 What that means is: if Seedrs were to go bust, the shares you invested in are not treated as Seedrs’ assets and hence, protected.

 For any investments you make using the Seedrs platform, Seedrs acts as your nominee.

 How Does Seedrs Work?

 Seedrs allow businesses to pitch their business idea directly to investors.